There are lots of stories about the pollution in China.

 Air pollution levels change from day to day and some days are safer than other.
 So, keep an eye on the pollution levels in your city.

 There are dedicated China apps for air quality you can download to check the forecasts.

 Avoid the north of the country during winter

 Air pollution is always worse in winter in northern China because people burn more coal to stay warm.

-So, steer clear of cities like Beijing and Tianjin.
-Coastal, southern cities like Shanghai are generally pretty good most of the time.
+Coastal, southern cities like Shanghai and Hong Kong are generally pretty good most of the time.

 On days when the pollution is high, limit your exposure by staying indoors and avoiding strenuous activities.

 This is particularly important if you’re older or have asthma or other problems that compromise the health of your lungs.

 Get good quality face masks

-You’ll see a lot of people wearing masks in China.
+You’ll see people wearing masks in China.
 But they’re to stop spreading respiratory illnesses, not screen out pollution.